1765 Executive Director of Alumni Relations

 Education: A Bachelor's degree is required.

-Experience: At least three years successful experience in alumni relations, which includes an acknowledged work history showing creative productivity, is required, however, experience in public relations or a related field in which the candidate can demonstrate a successful track record may be substituted.
+Experience: At least five years of successful experience in alumni relations, which includes an acknowledged work history showing creative productivity, is required, however, experience in public relations or a related field in which the candidate can demonstrate a successful track record may be substituted.

 Effort: Occasionally required to lift and carry boxes of materials and equipment weighing twenty-five to fifty pounds.

 Other: The scope of the job frequently requires travel and attendance at evening and/or weekend activities, meetings, events, seminars and workshops.

 1. Provides vision, leadership, and oversight to the Office of Alumni Relations, the MSU Alumni Association board of directors and its committees, and other partners and committees to plan and execute the vision and strategy of the University related to alumni engagement.